 When you purchase a timeshare, you are purchasing an interest in a piece of real estate, most often a resort condominium.

 Timeshare sellers are notorious for putting the hard sell on potential buyers.
 It's not unheard of for a vacationer to attend a sales presentation solely to get a free bottle of wine or round of golf, and then walk out as a timeshare owner.

-Because of the nature of timeshare selling, most states have enacted laws that allow timeshare buyers to cancel contracts if they act quickly.
-This means that if you’ve entered into a timeshare contract and are having second thoughts, you can cancel the contract.
+Because of the nature of timeshare selling, most states in the U.S. have enacted laws that allow timeshare buyers to cancel contracts if they act quickly.
+Some other countries (including Mexico) have also passed such laws.

 In most cases, you don't have to list a reason for canceling the timeshare contract.